muratk5n/thirdwave/en/README.md

 ---

-F--k the soil..
-Third Wave farming is the way
+All the more reason to switch to contained, sealed-off, automated farming.

-"UN?s Food and Agriculture Organization.It says soils contain more microplastic pollution than the oceans"
+The Guardian: "UN's Food and Agriculture Organization.says soils contain more microplastic pollution than the oceans"

 ---